beeware/toga/docs/background/roadmap.rst

 app development.
 This requires the development of APIs to support rich features.

-* Long running tasks -

-    GUI toolkits have a common pattern of needing to periodically update a GUI based on some long running background task.
-    They usually accomplish this with some sort of timer-based API to ensure that the main event loop keeps running.
-Python has a "yield" keyword that can be repurposed for this.

-* Toolbar -

-    Support for adding a toolbar to an app definition.
-    Interpretation in mobile will be difficult;
-    maybe some sort of top level action menu available via a slideout tray (e.g., GMail account selection tray)

-* Preferences -

-    Support for saving app preferences, and visualizing them in a platform native way.
+* Preferences - Support for saving app preferences, and visualizing them in a platform native way.

-* Easy handling of long running tasks -

-    Possibly using generators to yield control back to the event loop.

 * Notification when updates are available

-* Easy Licensing/registration of apps -

-    Monetization is not a bad thing,
-    and shouldn't be mutually exclusive with open source.
+* Easy Licensing/registration of apps - Monetization is not a bad thing, and shouldn't be mutually exclusive with open source.

 Platforms
 ---------

-Toga currently has good support for Cocoa on macOS, GTK on Linux, Winforms on Windows, iOS and Android, Proof-of-concept support exists for single page web apps.
+Toga currently has good support for Cocoa on macOS, GTK on Linux, Winforms on Windows, iOS and Android.
+Proof-of-concept support exists for single page web apps.
 Support for a more modern Windows API would be desirable.